dsafa/audio-band/docfx/audioband/customization/textlabels.md

 # Text Labels

+## Name
+Name of the label.
+Used for indentification purposes

+## Visibility
+Whether to show the label or not

+## Width
+Width of the label.
+If the text exceeds the width, the text will scroll

+## Height
+Height of the text

+## X Position
+The x position of the text

+## Y Position
+The Y Position of the text

+## Font family
+The font family for the text

+## Font size
+The font size of the text

+## Font color
+The default color of the text

+## Alignment
+The alignment of the label

+## Scroll speed
+The scroll speed of the label when the text scrolls

 ## Text Format
 The text format for a label determines what text is shown It can be any combination of text or placeholders.
 For example the format `This is some text` will make the label display `This is some text` or `Song name: {song}` will display `Song name: ` followed by whatever the current song's name is.